Assistant or Associate Professor of School Psychology (Waco campus)

-QUALIFICATIONS: Consistent with the stated mission of the University to be a world-class institution dedicated to Christian principles and ideals the qualifications for the position include:
+QUALIFICATIONS: Consistent with Baylor University’s mission to be a world-class institution dedicated to Christian principles and ideals, the qualifications for the position include:

 SALARY AND BEGINNING DATE: The salary will be commensurate with qualifications and professional experience.
-The anticipated date of appointment is August 2018.
+A start-up package is available to support research needs.
+The anticipated date of appointment is August of 2022.

 SUBMISSION DEADLINE: Review of applications will begin immediately and will be accepted until the position is filled.

-APPLICATION PROCEDURE: A complete application includes a letter of application; curriculum vitae; completed application form; and a copy of transcripts documenting terminal degree (original required prior to on campus interview).
-Candidates should arrange to have three letters of reference submitted via Interfolio (these references should be named in the candidate’s cover letter).
-Original reference letters and official transcripts may be requested later.
+APPLICATION PROCEDURE: A complete application includes a letter of application which describes the applicant’s area(s) of expertise; curriculum vitae; completed application form; and a copy of transcripts documenting terminal degree (official transcripts required prior to on-campus interview).
+Candidates should be prepared to list contact information for three references.

 Baylor University is a private not-for-profit university affiliated with the Baptist General Convention of Texas.
 As an Affirmative Action/Equal Opportunity employer, Baylor is committed to compliance with all applicable anti-discrimination laws, including those regarding age, race, color, sex, national origin, marital status, pregnancy status, military service, genetic information, and disability.
 As a religious educational institution, Baylor is lawfully permitted to consider an applicant’s religion as a selection criterion.
 Baylor encourages women, minorities, veterans and individuals with disabilities to apply.